GitFrog/git-training/lesson-4/01_LEC_Lesson4.md

 ### Initiate a merge

 To initiate a merging process, switch to the branch being merged into, and execute `git merge <branch-name>`.
 Git will attempt a fast-forward by default.
-If not, a 3-way merge is attempted.
+Otherwise, a 3-way merge is attempted.

 ###